Bengals Star Throws Major Shade at Browns Following Blowout

 “Once we get A.J.
 [Green] back, there ain’t no talking about the Browns no more,” Bengals wide receiver Tyler Boyd told Tyler Dragon of Cincinnati.com.

-Green — the team’s star wide receiver and a perennial Pro Bowler — is currently dealing with a foot injury that has forced him to miss the start of the season.
-However, his boot is off and is expected be getting on the field for rehab this week.
+Green — the team’s star wide receiver and a perennial Pro Bowler — is currently dealing with an ankle injury that has forced him to miss the start of the season.
+However, his boot is off and is expected to be getting on the field for rehab this week.
 That being said, Green is adamant that he doesn’t want to rush back, either.

 “I don’t want to do all this work and then get back out there and hurt it again,” Green told reporters on Wednesday.
 “It’s got to be ready so I can play at a high level.”